AraBlocks/ara-identity/README.md

 <a name="resolve"></a>
 ### `aid.resolve(did, opts)`
 Returns the DID document of an Ara ID either from a local copy or from a remote server.
-See [ara resolver][resolver-readme].
+See [Ara Identity Resolver][Ara Identity Resolver] for more information.
 ```js
 const did = 'did:ara:8c1bfdd26dd7231a92f11ea29aea8ea32d2156cfb809943794896be643a467b2'
 const opts = {